 For many years now, the Plan F Medicare Supplement plan has been the top selling plan.
 The reason is very simple – it covers all the deductibles and co-pays for Medicare-approved procedures.
-Remember -Medicare won’t pay for cosmetic procedures like most dental work, hearing and vision services, etc. It looks like a great deal at first glance – you pay a monthly premium and your Plan F covers all the gaps in Medicare.
+Remember -Medicare won’t pay for cosmetic procedures like most dental work, hearing and vision services, etc. It looks like a great deal at first glance.
+You pay a monthly premium and your Plan F covers all the gaps in Medicare.
 But don’t overlook Plan G. You could be overpaying the insurance company!

-But there has been a shift recently.
+There has been a shift recently.
 The claims paid out for coverage under Plan G have been significantly lower than for Plan F nearly industry wide the last few years, which I will get into in a moment.
 More importantly, because of the Medicare Access and CHIP Reauthorization Act of 2015, the Plan F will no longer be available for sale for people who turn 65 in 2020 and thereafter.
 People who have a Plan F in force at that time can keep their current plan.
 They can even switch to another Plan F with a different company, but they may not want to.
 Here’s why:

 The rates are not likely to stabilize or remain low if there are no new policies being sold to new, healthy enrollees.
 History has already proven that when Medicare did away with the Plan J in 2010.
 Those who stayed on that plan either by choice or because they had pre-existing conditions that prevented them from changing plans saw significant rate increases.

 Let Me Introduce You to Plan G

-So with a Plan G, you would be responsible for the annual Part B deductible – which is $166 in 2016.
+So with a Plan G, you would be responsible for the annual Part B deductible – which is $233 in 2022.
 That is the only difference between the two plans; the coverage is identical except for that one deductible.

-Look at the difference in costs in a year between Plan F and Plan G in 2016 for zip codes beginning with 304-307,310-312,315-318 in Georgia for a female non-smoker at age 65:
+Look at the difference in costs in a year between the lowest-priced Plan F and Plan G in 2018 for ZIP code 66401 in Kansas for a female non-smoker at age 65:

-The difference in premium is $293.04 over a 12-month period.
-So for those who choose a Plan F over a Plan G, they are paying $293.04 for the insurance company to pay the $166 deductible for them.
-That leaves $127.04 for the insurance company to keep as profit – basically a convenience fee you are giving to them.
+The difference in premium is $311.16 over a 12-month period.
+So for those who choose a Plan F over a Plan G, they are paying $311.16 for the insurance company to pay the $185 deductible for them.
+That leaves $126.16 for the insurance company to keep as profit – basically a convenience fee you are giving to them.
 Believe me, the insurance companies have enough money without us throwing extra money at them unnecessarily!

 Why The Big Difference In Premium?

 There are many theories as to why there is a big difference.
 One school of thought attributes it to the fact that Plan G does not accept Guaranteed Issue enrollees.
-These are typically enrollees who are leaving an employee or union plan to go on Medicare.
+These are typically enrollees who are leaving an employer or union plan to go on Medicare.

 Another school of thought blames the higher claims (and thus higher premiums) under Plan F on the fact that many people will be more apt to see a doctor for minor issues as they have no deductibles or co-pays under the Plan F for doctor or emergency room visits.
 However, that theory has been shown through studies to be incorrect.
 It is offset by the fact that by not going to a doctor at initial symptoms of a problem, many people have higher medical expenses because a condition was not caught earlier when it could have been more controlled.

 The good news is that Plan G is already a better deal today as I demonstrated above.
-So, making a change could actually be beneficial now instead of waiting to see what happens to Plan F premiums down the road.
+So, making a change could actually be beneficial now.
+There’s no need to wait and see what happens to Plan F premiums down the road.

 Please keep this in mind – as an independent agent, I contract with the different companies to work for you.
 There is no charge for my service to you.
-I do not work for the insurance companies.
+I do not work for the insurance companies – I work for YOU.
 Therefore, I am always on the lookout for these pitfalls to help my clients avoid them.